lagdotcom/wasmrogue/readme.md

 ## Log

+### 2021-07-31

+Added message count tracking and the cursor hover thing.

 ### 2021-07-30

 Thought about implementing a proper allocator but put it off in favour of statically allocating enough room for messages (hopefully).
+Finished message log.

 ### 2021-07-27